makersacademy/airport_challenge/README.md

 - The tests for `.clear_for_takeoff` depend on `.land`.
 Would probably be better to  make these independent by... stubbing `airport.planes` or something?
 - `@airport.planes` should be private!
-- I think it would be better for the tests to directly add loads of planes to an airport somehow, rather than running `airport.land` over and over again?
-At the moment you could do `airport.planes << plane`, but that's not good beacuse `airport.planes` should be private...
+- When testing capacity, would it be better for the tests to simulate adding loads of planes to an airport somehow, rather than running `airport.land` over and over again?
+By stubbing or something?
+At the moment you could do `10.times { airport.planes << plane }`, but that's not good beacuse `airport.planes` should be private...
-- We've got three possible errors at the start of the land method.
+- We've got three possible errors at the start of the `.land` method.
 Should we write tests to make sure they come in the correct priority? e.g. at the moment if the weather is bad and the airport is also at capacity, the 'bad weather' error will fire. do we need to test that the 'airport full' error doesn't fire in that situation?